vc64web/virtualc64web/README.md

 * action script for the self composed action sequence overlay buttons
 * self designed editable javascript miniprograms which for example are able to control a game ... yes ... bots
 * Demo-Scene-Browser: v64web implements an easy browsable online interface to the CSDb scene db with lots of the cool demos
+* polishing of the scene browser UI component ... show more infos about each entry
+* added search to the collector interface for local stored snapshots and csdb

 ## next goals
-* polishing of the scene browser UI component ... show more infos about each entry
+* adding favourites feature to the collector interface, to be able to like entries and easily filter them
 * new  modern boot sequence/animation  replacing the standard emscripten visual boot code
 * javascript interface for more settings of the emulation like (greydotbugemulation)
 * export/import of a complete snapshot library as one big zip file